TrietLe347/CSUSM-Capstone-team-4/CONTRIBUTING.md

 Keep dependencies in requirements.txt up to date.

 ## 👥 Team Workflow
-Weekly check-ins with our mentor (Thursday 2:30).
+Weekly check-ins with our mentor (Time TBD).

 Discord/Teams for quick questions.